byoso/Silly_engine/README.md

 ## Expected use

 Copy/paste the Silly Engine in your porject.
 Then use it, the code is simple enought to be modified it if you want to.
-Fork it, customize it, make it yours, or just use it as it comes.
+Fork it, customize it, make it yours, or just use it as it comes, and feel free to give some feedback.
 Enjoy :)